grafana/xk6-sm/README.md

 ## Release process

-Create a release using the GitHub UI or `gh create release`.
-A CI/CD pipeline will build the artifacts and attach them to the release.
+Merge the release PR created by release-please.
+Once a release is created in github, a CI/CD pipeline will build the artifacts and attach them to the release.